 Designing an outdoor construction project can be a daunting task.
-It is important to have all of the information you need before you meet with your designer and have all decision-makers in the meeting.
+It is important to have all of the information you need before you meet with your designer and have all decision-makers in the design meeting.
 That way, you can be sure that you are getting the most out of your meeting and that your designer has all the information they need to get started.
 In this blog post, we will discuss what key pieces of information you will need to provide for your designer and how to best prepare for your meeting!

 What is your budget?
 How will you finance your project?